Proteusiq/jenga/README.md

 curl -L https://raw.githubusercontent.com/Proteusiq/jenga/main/jenga.sh | bash -s _ --help
 ```

-### Examples
+### More Safe Examples
-Download `jenga.sh`.
+Download `jenga.sh` from the repository.
 Ensure that you understand what the script is doing before running it.

 Make `jenga.sh` executable
 ```bash